rovaughn/platform-docs/platform/manual/project/directory-structure/conf/routes.yaml.rst

 - enableAuth:
-    This enables the session middleware on the gateway to intercept the request and resolve the user's session based on Authorization header or the Cookie
+    This enables the session middleware on the gateway to intercept the request and resolve the user's session based on the authorization header or the cookie

 - authorizationPolicy:
     This can be used to restrict access to a microservice when the microservice is not aware of users or roles.
 For example, let's say you want to run some analytics service (pghero) that should only be allowed for admins: